hashicorp/terraform-provider-azuread/docs/resources/group.md

 ~> **Dynamic Group Memberships** Remember to include `DynamicMembership` in the set of `types` for the group when configuring a dynamic membership rule.
 Dynamic membership is a premium feature which requires an Azure Active Directory P1 or P2 license.

+When creating a new group that has `dynamic_membership` `enabled` by default terraform will attempt to take the members of that group into state.
+To prevent this set `fetch_dynamic_members = false` in the main terraform group body.
+This defaults to true.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: